BDS IN THE PEWS

 - Amnesty International (AI) describes itself as a “worldwide movement of people who campaign for internationally recognized human rights for all.”

-- It claims to be “Independent of any government, political ideology, economic interest or religion… it does not support or oppose any government or political system.”
+- Claims to be “Independent of any government, political ideology, economic interest or religion… it does not support or oppose any government or political system.”

-- AI disproportionately singles out Israel for condemnation, focusing solely on the conflict with the Palestinians, misrepresenting the complexity of the conflict, and ignoring more severe human rights violations in the region.
+- Political Advocacy: Disproportionately singles out Israel for condemnation, focusing solely on the conflict with the Palestinians, misrepresenting the complexity of the conflict, and ignoring more severe human rights violations in the region.

 - In violation of its policy of “impartiality,” Amnesty employs two anti-Israel activists with well-documented histories of radical activism in the context of the Arab-Israeli conflict, Deborah Hyams and Saleh Hijazi, as researchers in its “Israel, Occupied Palestinian Territories and Palestinian Authority” section.

 - Beginning September 2015, Amnesty co-sponsored a speaking tour in the United States for Bassem Tamimi.
 Tamimi was convicted in 2012 of encouraging Palestinian youths to throw stones at Israeli soldiers.
 His appearance in a third grade classroom sparked outrage, and the school's superintendant denounced the remarks as "inflammatory."
 Tamimi has, in addition to inciting violence, expressed support for anti-semitic sentiments including the claim that Israelis detain Palestinian children to harvest their organs and that the Zionists control the media.